JaeAeich/poiesis/docs/app/docs/deploy/deploying-poiesis.md

 You can submit tasks directly from the UI if you prefer that over `curl`.
 :::

-you can launch a task:
+You can launch a task:

 ```bash
 curl -X 'POST' \